lazyatom/interblah.net/soups/site/about-this-site.markdown

 It might not work, but it's an interesting experiment.
 I wrote a {l introducing-vanilla-rb,blog post} about it, which might be of interest.

-You can learn about how the site actually runs {l "how interblah works",here}
+You can learn about how the site actually runs {l "how interblah works",here}.

 About me
 -------

 Hello, I'm James Adam, and you've found my blog-type-thing.
-I run [Exciting](http://exciting.io), a product development and prototyping studio based in Austin and London.
+I run [Exciting](http://exciting.io), a product development and prototyping studio based in London.
 You can also find information about me at [lazyatom.com](http://lazyatom.com).

 :title: About this site